 Backing and docking the trailer and truck cause more accidents than anything on the open road.
 Luckily, they tend to be low-speed and thus, not too costly.
 But the sheer number tends to add up.
 Reversing a truck and trailer doesn't need to be a problem for your fleet.
-With good training and an emphasis on safety, your truck fleet can reduce backing and docking accidents.
+With good online fleet driver training and an emphasis on safety, your truck fleet can reduce backing and docking accidents.

 There are three primary causes of crashes when reversing a truck and trailer: visibility, speed and space.
 Visibility — or lack thereof — is the biggest, so that's the section of this 21-chapter lesson we've previewed for you, below.

 Obviously, visibility is critical and at a premium when backing a truck and trailer.
 First, there's that pesky trailer in the way.
 But when you start turning the trailer, you lose your sight lines on the blind side.
 Because of that, we recommend always setting up the truck for straight-line backing.